Likert scale: Visual presentation of Likert-type data

 An important part of data analysis and presentation is the visualization (or plotting) of data.
 The subject of plotting Likert (and other) rating data is discussed at length in two papers by Robbins and Heiberger.

 In the first paper, Robbins and Heiberger recommend the use of what they call diverging stacked bar charts and compare them to other plotting styles.

 The second paper describes the use of the Likert function in the HH package for R, and gives many examples of its use.

-Another paper by Koo and Yang also provides Python code showing how to create a clustered diverging stacked bar chart of 5-point Likert scale responses.
+Another paper by Koo and Yang also provides Python code showing how to create a clustered diverging stacked bar chart of 5-point Likert responses.

 Level of measurement

-The five response categories are often believed to represent an interval level of measurement.
-However, this can only be the case if the intervals between the scale points correspond to empirical observations in a metric sense.
+The five response options are often believed to represent an interval level of measurement.
+However, this can only be the case if the intervals between the response option points correspond to empirical observations in a metric sense.
 Reips and Funke (2008) show that this criterion is much better met by a visual analogue scale.
 In fact, there may also appear phenomena which even question the ordinal scale level in Likert scales.
-For example, in a set of items A, B, C rated with a Likert scale circular relations like A > B, B > C and C > A can appear.
+For example, in a set of items A, B, C rated with a Likert items, circular relations like A > B, B > C and C > A can appear.
 This violates the axiom of transitivity for the ordinal scale.

-Research by Labovitz and Traylor provide evidence that, even with rather large distortions of perceived distances between scale points, Likert-type items perform closely to scales that are perceived as equal intervals.
+Research by Labovitz and Traylor provide evidence that, even with rather large distortions of perceived distances between response option points, Likert-type items perform closely to scales that are perceived as equal intervals.
 So these items and other equal-appearing scales in questionnaires are robust to violations of the equal distance assumption many researchers believe are required for parametric statistical procedures and tests.

 Pronunciation

-Rensis Likert, the developer of the scale, pronounced his name /ˈlɪkərt/ LIK-ərt.
-(That is, LICK-ert, as opposed to LIKE-ert.)
+Rensis Likert, the developer of the scale, pronounced his name /ˈlɪkərt/ LIK-ərt which phonetically sounds like "LICK-ert" as opposed to more common mispronunciation "LIKE-ert".
 Some have claimed that Likert's name "is among the most mispronounced in [the] field", because many people pronounce the name of the scale as /ˈlaɪkərt/ LY-kərt.